 Our bodies are gifts from Allah, and we will be held accountable for how we use them.

-Furthermore, a Muslim should be able to defend him or herself from aggression (which requires physical strength) and should be prepared to struggle in the path of Allah, should the occasion arise.
+Furthermore, a Muslim should be able to defend him or herself from aggression (which requires physical strength).

 For this reason, the Prophet (peace and blessings be upon him) has said:

 The strong believer is better and more beloved to Allah than the weak believer, while there is good in both.
 (Reported by Muslim)

 There are numerous traditions in which the Prophet (peace and blessings be upon him) recommended certain martial arts to maintain the health and prepare the believers for situations of external aggression.

 Thus, he has said (peace and blessings be upon him):